Glossary of British ordnance terms: Vent-sealing tube

 From 1904, the new generation of field artillery was QF with propellant in brass cases with self-contained percussion primers, while small naval QF cases had self-contained electric primers.
-From then on, tubes were used only for guns of 60 pounder (5 inch) and upwards, usually percussion tubes; and for a few small BL guns such as the 2.75 inch mountain gun, usually friction tubes.
-However, Britain entered World War I with many old BLC 15 pounders which continued to require T tubes until phased out by 1916.
+From then on, tubes were only used on 60-pounder (5 inch) guns and larger, usually percussion tubes; and for a few small BL guns such as the 2.75-inch mountain gun, usually friction tubes.
+However, Britain entered World War I with many old BLC 15-pounders which continued to require T tubes until phased out by 1916.
 To approach a QF rate of fire they used a special "push" version of the T friction tube which was inserted into an axial vent in the breech like a BL percussion tube and fired by a similar mechanism to a firing pin activated by a lever rather than being pulled by a lanyard.

-Tubes could also be used with QF cartridges fitted with tube adaptors in place of primers, as with the QF 12 pounder.
+Tubes could also be used with QF cartridges fitted with tube adaptors in place of primers, as with the QF 12-pounder.